Dmitri Ivanenko: Biography

-In the 1960s, D. Ivanenko did intensive scientific, scientific-methodological, and organizational work on the development and coordination of gravitation research in USSR.
+In the 1960s, Ivanenko did intensive scientific, scientific-methodological, and organizational work on the development and coordination of gravitation research in USSR.
 In 1961, on his initiative the first Soviet gravitation conference, which initiated a series of Soviet, and later also Russian, gravitation conferences was organized.
-At the beginning of the 1960s D. D. Ivanenko was the organizer of the gravitation section of Ministry of Higher Institutes of Learning of the USSR, which lasted until the 1980s.
+At the beginning of the 1960s Ivanenko was the organizer of the gravitation section of Ministry of Higher Institutes of Learning of the USSR, which lasted until the 1980s.
 He was a member of the International Gravitation Committee since its founding in 1959.

-Theoretical physics has been enormously influenced by the seminar on theoretical physics organized by D. D. Ivanenko in 1944 that has continued to meet for 50 years under his guidance at the Physics Department of Moscow State University.
+Theoretical physics has been enormously influenced by the seminar on theoretical physics organized by Ivanenko in 1944 that continued to meet for 50 years under his guidance at the Physics Department of Moscow State University.
 The distinguishing characteristic of Ivanenko's seminar was the breadth of its grasp of the problems of theoretical physics and its discussion of the links between its various divisions, for example, gravitation theory and elementary particle physics.
 The most prominent physicists in the world participated in the seminar: Niels Bohr, Paul Dirac, Hideki Yukawa, Julian Schwinger, Abdus Salam, Aage Bohr, Ilya Prigogine, John Archibald Wheeler et al.

-In the 1970–80s, D. Ivanenko was concentrated on gravitation theory.
+In the 1970–80s, Ivanenko was concentrated on gravitation theory.
 His scientific team mainly developed different generalizations of Einstein's general relativity, including scalar-tensor gravitation theory, the hypothesis of quark stars, gravity with torsion, gauge gravitation theory and others.
-In 1985, D. Ivanenko and his collaborators published two monographs Gravitation and Gauge Gravitation Theory.
+In 1985, Ivanenko and his collaborators published two monographs Gravitation and Gauge Gravitation Theory.

-The scientific style of D. Ivanenko was characterized by great interest in ideas of frontiers in science where these ideas were based on strong mathematical methods or experiment.
+The scientific style of Ivanenko was characterized by great interest in ideas of frontiers in science where these ideas were based on strong mathematical methods or experiment.

 Ivanenko died on December 30, 1994, at the age of 90.
 His sister, Oksana Ivanenko, was a children's writer and translator.